 Do I need a lawyer to make a claim?

-Strictly speaking, no. You do not need a solicitor to make a public liability claim.
-However, these claims can be very complex in Qld and injured individuals should be legally represented.
+Public liability claims can be complex and injured individuals should be legally represented.
 Finding a personal injury lawyer in Brisbane who handles public liability cases involves research and consultations.

 A mistake made on the claim in its early stages can carry through the matter.
 For example, a person who is self-represented may: